AFOEK/mentorku_bot/readme.md

 # Attendance Bot

-This is a telegram attendence bot, it's run using **python 3.11** and powered with [pyTelegramBotAPI](https://pypi.org/project/pyTelegramBotAPI/), [prettytable](https://github.com/jazzband/prettytable), [mysql](https://pypi.org/project/mysql-connector-python/), [pytz](https://pythonhosted.org/pytz/),and [openpyxl](https://openpyxl.readthedocs.io/en/stable/#).
+This is a telegram attendence bot, it's run using **python 3.11** and powered with [pyTelegramBotAPI](https://pypi.org/project/pyTelegramBotAPI/), [prettytable](https://github.com/jazzband/prettytable), [mysql](https://pypi.org/project/mysql-connector-python/), [pytz](https://pythonhosted.org/pytz/), and [openpyxl](https://openpyxl.readthedocs.io/en/stable/#).

 > **Warning**
 > This bot will read all information available in users telegram, this bot only store `user_id`, `user_name`, `full_name`, `chat_id`, and `group_member_permission`.
 > With using this bot, user already consent to give all mentioned data.
 > This bot didn't read and write any chat other than assigned group room or private room.

 ## Usage

 > **Note**
 > Before using this bot, please invite all user into a group and give each member proper role.
+> Make sure each user have his/her telegram username set !
 > Each member need to type `/init` or `/start` in order to use this bot properly.
 > Optional: You needed to set each member sign in time default 07:00:00 (7 a.m), you can change it using `/set_in_time {telegram_username} {hh:mm:ss}`.
 E.g: `/set_in_time Xx_mentorkuadmin_xX 09:30:45`

 ### List Command